-Some coaches want to get involved to build a long term career in coaching; other coaches just want to learn how to coach soccer because of their children or family members wanting to play or already playing soccer.
+Some coaches want to get involved in coaching to build a long term career in coaching.
+Other coaches want to learn how to coach soccer because of their children or family members wishing to play or already playing soccer.

-Lower licenses E and D can usually be obtained in your state while higher licensing C, B and A is usually done in different states and will require traveling.
+Lower licenses E and D can usually get obtained in your state.
+Higher-level licensing C, B, and A will usually require traveling.

 Soccer practice consists of:

-Youth Coaches will have to deal with the parents about many different issues; major one being the playing time of their kid :)
+Youth Coaches will have to deal with the parents about many different issues; the major one is their kid's playing time.

 Learning how to coach soccer is not hard as long as there is passion for the sport and the will to learn and develop players and yourself as a coach and a better person.

-Practice and games should always be in a relaxed atmosphere where no player is singled out no matter how skillful he/she is.
+Practice and games should always be in a relaxed atmosphere where no player gets singled out no matter how skillful he/she is.

-Players are there to listen and learn so when the Coach has something to say there should be respect shown on the player’s part by listening and not clowning around.
+Players are there to listen and learn.
+When the Coach has something to say, there should be respect shown on the player’s part by hearing what the coach has to say and not clowning around.

-Coaches should in turn respect the players by learning every player’s name, not taking favors, being on time and ready to begin at set time, having the practice/game organized and ready to go, and listening to players when they want to speak up about anything.
+Coaches will return the respect differently.
+First, learning every player’s name, not taking favors, being on time, having the practice/game organized and ready to go, and listening to players when they want to speak up about anything.

-I hope you have a better understanding on how to coach soccer and there is a lot of information on the internet about different coaching sessions and plans for different levels of soccer coaching.
+I hope you have a better understanding of how to coach soccer.
+There is a lot of information on the internet about different coaching sessions and plans for varying levels of soccer coaching.